Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 The Step-Down Power Supply (with Master Brick on top) is mounted on 10mm spacers.
-We can put the SD card below the Step-Down Power Supply, the Micrco USB connector goes left from the Step-Down Power Supply spacers.
+We can put the SD card below the Step-Down Power Supply, the Micro USB connector goes left from the Step-Down Power Supply spacers.
 There are slots in the back side of the case that can be used to hold the Raspberry Pi with cable ties.